-Nadal was the clear bigger name as one of the top players of all time, continuing his elite play this year with another French Open title and two more tournament wins.
-However, Medvedev had been nearly as good over the summer with three straight finals appearances and a win at the Western and Southern Open.
+Nadal was clearly the bigger name as one of the top players of all time, continuing his elite play this year with another French Open title and two more tournament wins.
+However, Medvedev had been nearly as good over the summer with three straight finals appearances and a win at the Western & Southern Open.

 While the Russian had never reached a majors quarterfinal before this week, he broke through in a big way to reach the final before narrowly falling to Nadal.
 Even in defeat, he showed his talent during his comeback.

-Medvedev should remain an elite threat for the rest of the season with a few more Masters left on the calendar, while next year's Grand Slams will also be in his grasp.
+Medvedev should remain an elite threat for the rest of the season with a few more ATP Tour Masters tournaments left on the calendar, while next year's Grand Slams will also be in his grasp.

 Meanwhile, Nadal clearly isn't slowing down despite his age.
 He has been more dominant in the past, but his effort in the fifth set Sunday was truly inspiring.